DMM TOC > 300 Commercial Flats > 370 Media Mail

 c.
 Order or file number, date of order, date and manner of shipment, shipping weight, postage paid, and initials or name of packer or checker.

-Incidental First-Class Mail matter may be enclosed in or attached to any Media Mail piece without payment of First-Class Mail postage.
-An incidental First-Class Mail attachment or enclosure must be matter that, if mailed separately, would require First-Class Mail postage, is closely associated with but secondary to the host piece, and is prepared so as not to interfere with postal processing.
+Incidental First-Class Mail matter may be enclosed in or attached to any Media Mail or any Library Mail piece without payment of First-Class Mail postage.
+An incidental First-Class Mail attachment or enclosure must be matter that, if mailed separately, would require First-Class Mail postage, is closely associated with but secondary to the host piece, and is prepared to not interfere with postal processing.
 An incidental First-Class Mail attachment or enclosure may be a bill for the product or publication, a statement of account for past products or publications, or a personal message or greeting included with a product, publication, or parcel.
-Postage at the Media Mail price for the host piece is based on the combined weight of the host piece and the incidental First-Class Mail attachment or enclosure.
+Postage at the applicable Media Mail or Library Mail price for the host piece is based on the combined weight of the host piece and the incidental First-Class Mail attachment or enclosure.

-In addition to the enclosures and additions listed in 343.2.5, Attachments and Enclosures, any printed matter that is mailable as Standard Mail may be included loose with any qualifying material mailed at the Media Mail prices.
+In addition to the enclosures and additions listed in 5.1, 5.2, and 5.4, any printed matter that is mailable as Standard Mail may be included loose with any qualifying material mailed at the Media Mail or Library Mail prices.

 Markings that have the character of personal correspondence require, with certain exceptions, additional postage at the First-Class Mail prices.
 The following written additions and enclosures do not require additional First-Class Mail postage:

 a.
 The sender's and the addressee's names, occupations, and addresses, preceded by “From” or “To,” and directions for handling.

 c.
 Words or phrases such as “Do Not Open Until Christmas” and “Happy Birthday, Mother.”